 To properly assess the performance of your cells in 3D culture, it’s necessary to run a viability test.
-The most common one is the Live/Dead assay – a cell staining procedure in which cytoplasm in live cells fluoresce green with calcein and dead cells fluoresce red when EthD binds to their DNA.
+The most common one is the Live/Dead assay – a cell staining procedure in which cytoplasm in live cells fluoresce green with calcein AM and dead cells fluoresce red when ethidium homodimer (EthD) binds to their DNA.
 Read on for our step-by-step guide on how to perform a Live/Dead quantification using Imaris.

 If you have a relatively thin 3D sample or 2D cell culture, you can quantify Live/Dead assay microscopy images by simple Fiji (ImageJ) analysis.
 However, if you are analyzing a thicker 3D hydrogel with cells embedded inside, some more advanced analysis might be necessary.
-We recommend using Imaris, a popular microscopy image analysis software.
+We recommend using Imaris, a popular microscopy image analysis software for live/dead quantification.

 To follow our tutorial on live/dead quantification using Imaris, you can download an example confocal microscopy picture of live/dead staining of cancer cells.

 Click on the Image button on the top menu and select your .lsm file.
 It will be imported to a selected folder in Arena view (you can select it in the top menu).
 Double click on the file preview and open the image.